Brat Pack (comics)

 Brat Pack is a comic book limited series by Rick Veitch (self-published under the company name King Hell Press).
 It is a dark satire on superhero sidekicks, influenced partly by the publicity stunt in which readers voted to kill off Batman's sidekick Jason Todd, but also built on other long-standing rumors and undercurrents in the history of the superhero genre, prominently commercialism, violence, and the fascist tendencies inherent in heroes.

-Publication history

-Brat Pack was released as a limited series in 1990–1991.